osbuild/image-builder/README.md

 # image-builder CLI

-Build images from the commandline in a convenient way.
+Build images from the command line in a convenient way.

 ## Run via container